Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 She can now write most of these words correctly from memory!

-The beauty of tic-tac-toe is that you can play while waiting at a restaurant, doctor’s office, airport, or other places with long idle times!
+The beauty of tic-tac-toe is that you can play while waiting at a restaurant, doctor’s office, airport, or any other place with long idle times!
+While you’re waiting, you might as well get some good practice time in.

-I also keep a small notebook in my handbag so we can play tic-tac-toe anytime!
+I also keep a small notebook and pen in my handbag so we can play tic-tac-toe anytime.
+As you can see, it gets lots of use!

-We used the traditional Xs and Os and said each character out loud while circling and crossing it out!
+To play this version, we used the traditional Xs and Os and said each character out loud while circling and crossing it out.

-This round was a tie!
-In the image below, you can see that we use different colored markers so that the “X” and “O” could be distinguished from the Chinese characters.
+For example, this round was a tie!
+In the image below, you can see that we used different colored markers so that the “X” and “O” could be distinguished from the Chinese characters.

-Actually, she loves to use scratch-off stickers to write cards and messages for me.
+My daughter loves to use scratch-off stickers to write cards and messages for me.
+So as a reward for writing practice, I started creating these tic-tac-toe scratch-off surprises!

-Then I covered the Chinese characters with these 1″ round scratch off stickers which fit perfectly in our printable!
+To play this version, I wrote two sets of words in a tic-tac-toe grid, including one “winning” set.
+Then, I covered the Chinese characters with these 1″ round scratch-off stickers, which fit perfectly in our printable!

-After, she would use a quarter to scrape off the label to reveal the Chinese characters and see which has a 3-in-a-row winner!
+After, my daughter would use a quarter to scrape off the label to reveal the Chinese characters and see which has a 3-in-a-row winner!
+She read each character aloud as she scratched them off.

-My son has been into what he calls “Pom Pom 游戏 (yóuxì / game)”, and it kept him occupied for 20 minutes while my daughter and I worked on writing practice with tic-tac-toe!
+My son has been into what he calls “Pom Pom 游戏 (yóuxì / game),” and it kept him occupied for 20 minutes while my daughter and I worked on writing practice with this tic-tac-toe game!

 Click on the below links to preview and download: